 Where do we currently stand?

 While the pandemic has affected both men and women, there is data to suggest that women are taking more of the burden of the current climate, including working from home, home schooling and childminding.
-Although this may seem like a temporary issue that will resolve itself when the world opens back up, Rutherford has seen in its own pool of candidates a large spike of women requesting increased flexible working for when firms reopen the workplace, the most frequent request being to work 2 to 3 days from home.
+Although this may seem like a temporary issue that will resolve itself when the world opens back up, Rutherford has seen in its own pool of candidates and in the overall compliance recruitment space a large spike of women requesting increased flexible working for when firms reopen the workplace, the most frequent request being to work 2 to 3 days from home.
 While a larger portion of firms are likely to offer increased flexible working conditions in the future, there will still be a need - especially within business-aligned roles - to be in the office and on the floor.

 “While the US Gender Pay Gap Reporting Regulations have put in effort to create more awareness of the problem, more commitment from more firms is needed.
 The reporting means that firms who are publicly committed to equality can now be measured on their progress – and that is a good thing.
 But the 2020 pandemic has, of course, meant that gender equality is no longer necessarily at the forefront of a firm’s planning.
 Center of American Progress have found one out of four women who reported becoming unemployed during the pandemic said it was because of the lack of child care - twice the rate among men: it is clear that COVID has had a devastating impact on equality.
 For these reasons, equality must be at the heart of effective recovery planning, whether by firms or governments, along with sustainability”.